sneeuwballen/benchpress/README.md

 # Logitest

-Tool to run one or more logic programs, one a set of files, and collect the results.
+Tool to run one or more logic programs, on a set of files, and collect the results.

 License: BSD.